Children, Youth & Families Grant Recipients

 Covenant House

-To provide comprehensive support to nurture all elements of at-risk youths’ health and wellbeing.
+To provide comprehensive support to nurture all elements of health and wellbeing for youth experiencing homelessness.

 EntrepreNorth